What Is an Intranet And Is It Still Relevant for Companies in 2023?

 “Intranets are designed to be easily accessed” is an assumption unsupported by real-world usage.
 U.S. employees switch between 13 tools an average of 30 times per day.
 We are overwhelmed with tabs, apps, channels, and information—and context switching between these different tools increases the already high cognitive load of working in a distributed environment.
 Intranets are portals that companies must actively push employees out of their existing workflows to visit and use!

 Traditional intranets are admin-heavy.
 They require specialized IT knowledge to maintain, sometimes forcing them to remain multiple versions behind the UX and security curve.
 Something as simple as updating the “front page” can require multiple steps, and spinning up a new section for a just-formed team can take quite a while if the intranet doesn’t come with a built-in wiki section.
+Ideally, an intranet CMS allows for easy-to-update employee communications and documentation.

 Whether in the office or remote, employees are overwhelmed by the kind of rapid-fire knowledge sharing that takes place in chat and video applications like Slack or Teams.
 Intranets don’t create a suitable alternative for those applications (or even serve as a good complement to them!) and only add to information overload instead of reducing it.